cerfcast/accurecny/website/index.markdown

 Accurecny (a play on _accuracy_ and _ECN_) is a tool designed to measure the adoption of Accurate ECN on the Internet.

+**Latest Results:**

+As of [December 30, 2024](https://accurecny-data.pages.dev/), 4 sites _appear_ to support Accurate ECN in TCP: cisco.com, rubiconproject.com, yximgs.com, and aliyun.com.
+No sites _appear_ to support QUIC Accurate ECN.
+See below for more information on how to access all the data.

 ### What is Accurate ECN?

 Far be it from me to answer this question.
 I'll let the experts describe it: